jazzband/sorl-thumbnail/docs/reference/settings.rst

 - Default: ``'RGB'``

-Default thumbnail colorspace, engines are required to implement: ``'RGB'``, ``'GRAY'`` Setting this to None will keep the original colorspace.
+Default thumbnail color space, engines are required to implement: ``'RGB'``, ``'GRAY'`` Setting this to None will keep the original color space.
 This can be overridden by individual options.